Tl39455/Iam-joiner-mover-leaver-project/README.md

 # Joiner Workflow
 Scenario

-A new employee (Sarah Mitchell) was onboarded and assigned access based on department role.
+A new employee was onboarded and assigned access based on department role.

 Tasks Completed
 Created a new Active Directory user account